JuliusNixi/SAT-Tools/README.md

 # SAT-Tools
-Generate SAT (boolean satisfiability problem) formulas.
+Generate and solve SAT (boolean satisfiability problem) formulas.

 This script generates a SAT problem in CNF format.
 The CNF is generated with a given alphabet, number of clauses, and number of literals per clause.